LiEnby/chovy-sign/README.md

 *using the same PSN Account; however it requires a hacked vita to *obtain* some of the files, * *that are required for this method;*

-you will need:
+*you will need: *
 - Your ConsoleID/IDPS, Yoti has a tool to dump this availible [here](https://github.com/Yoti/psv_idpsdump/releases/)
 - Your Consoles activation data file (located at tm0:/npdrm/act.dat)
 - Any PSP/PS1 License file for your account (located at ux0:/pspemu/PSP/LICENSE/*.rif, or ux0:/bgdl/t/XXXXXX/temp.dat if you have a pending download)
+- Ability to connect PSVita to PC Content Manager (USB or WiFi)

 note: *your IDPS is unique to your PSVita and is used to identify your console on the PSN, so do not share it with other people*

+*obtaining keys:*
--- open chovy-sign2
+- open chovy-sign2
--- select either PSP or PS1 and click the "Get Keys" button -- select "IDPS+RIF+ACT Method",
+- select either PSP or PS1 and click the "Get Keys" button
+- select "IDPS+RIF+ACT Method",
--- copy in your IDPS
+- copy in your IDPS
--- browse for your license rif file
+- browse for your license rif file
--- browse for our act.dat file
+- browse for our act.dat file
--- click generate keys
+- click generate keys

 *chovy-sign2 will remember this information for later so you only have to do this part one time;*

+*getting psp or ps1 games:*
---- now select either a PS1 BIN/CUE image or a UMD ISO image.
+- select either a PS1 BIN/CUE image or a UMD ISO image.
---- click "go"
+- click "go"
---- once it finishes, you should be able to find the game availible to be copied over from Content Manager.
+- once it finishes, you should be able to find the game availible to be copied over from Content Manager.
+- alternatively, you can disable the "Use CMA" option in settings, and then copy the resulting **TITLEID** folder to ``ux0:/pspemu/PSP/GAME``, then delete ``ux0:/id.dat``, and reboot to trigger an app database update.

 -----